What Scotland need against Ireland – and what happens if three teams finish tied on points

-Rugby World Cup: What Scotland need against Ireland to qualify – and what happens if three teams finish tied on points
+Rugby World Cup: What Scotland need against Ireland to qualify after South Africa beat Tonga – and what happens if three teams finish tied on points

 Darcy Graham helped himself to four tries – becoming the first Scot to do so at a World Cup – with Hamish Watson, Ali Price, Matt Fagerson, Chris Harris, Ollie Smith, Ben Healy, Johnny Matthews and Rory Darge all crossing the whitewash.